arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 It follows the story of an engineer, Martha, as she learns about machine learning from a cat and a friendly flying robot.

 ![A flying robot, a cat, and a human software engineer discussing three signs saying "Supervised Learning", "Unsupervised Learning", and "Reinforcement Learning".
 The robot says, "These categories don’t account for ALL of machine learning, but they cover a lot of ground."
 The engineer says, "So self-playing arcade games are cool and all —— but I want to hear more about practical applications.
 What can this stuff be used for in the real world?"](https://cloud.google.com/static/products/ai/ml-comic-1/assets/panel_71_2x.png)

-For a more detailed (but still very approachable) discussion of how to choose appropriate models for different use cases in biomedical research, read [What type of machine learning should I use?](https://education.arcus.chop.edu/types-of-ml/)

 More examples!
 ---